-The thesis submitted in March will be evaluated by at least two examiners based on this rubric:
+The thesis submitted in March will be evaluated by at least two examiners and the supervisor(s) based on this rubric:

-Abstract (10% of thesis mark): A one page (less than 500 words) summary of the work, independent of the thesis.
-The abstract informs the reader of the problem you tackled, the method you used, the findings you made, and what the findings mean.
+Abstract (5% of thesis mark): A one-page (less than 500 words) summary of the work, independent of the thesis.
+The abstract informs the reader of the problem you tackled, the method you used, the findings you made, and the meaning of your work.
 The abstract should be written for the general scientific audience and should contain no references.